MennoWemekamp/Planner-B/README.md

 ## potential features

-Make sure the calculator functions handles mineral inputs Calculating the entire production chain instead of just one step Calculating multiple product requests
+Group the options in the select dropdown using `optgroup` instead of JSON objects Make sure the calculator functions handles mineral inputs Calculating the entire production chain instead of just one step Calculating multiple product requests